aptech/docs/docs/CR-setBlockSize.rst

 ::

-    //Set maximum ammount of data to load at a time to be 10 Kilobytes setBlockSize("10K");
+    // Set maximum ammount of data to load at a time to be 10 Kilobytes setBlockSize("10K");

-    //Estimate model parameters, never loading more
+    // Estimate model parameters, never loading more
-    //than 10 KB of 'mydata.dat' at a time call olsmt("mydata.dat", "Y ~ X1 + X2");
+    // than 10 KB of 'mydata.dat' at a time
+    call olsmt("mydata.dat", "Y ~ X1 + X2");

 Remarks